pawanit17/ds_and_algo_interview_prep/README.md

 ## How to store k stacks in an array of size m
 - Each m/k section of the array should be a stack
 - Whenever a stack reaches size m/k, then it reached its alloted size
-## How to sort the elements in the Stack using push, pop, peek?.
+## How to sort the elements in the Stack using push, pop, peek?.(Open)

-## How to reverse the elements in the stack using push and pop?.
+## How to reverse the elements in the stack using push and pop?.(Open)

 # Recursion
 ## Check if the content of the array is a palindrome